Quantum Simulation of Quantum Field Theory in the Light-Front Formulation: Light-front Quantization of the 1+1D Yukawa Model

 where $\mass$ is either the boson or fermion bare mass.
 The creation and annihilation operators obey canonical commutation relations: ${[\OPa_\Modem, \OPad_\Moden] = \delta_{\Modem\Moden}}$, ${\{\OPb_\Modem, \OPbd_\Moden\} = \delta_{\Modem\Moden}}$, ${\{\OPd_\Modem, \OPdd_\Moden\} = \delta_{\Modem\Moden}}$.

-When quantizing in equal-time ${(x^0,\,x^1)}$ coordinates, a complete commuting set of observables (CCSO) for the theory is given by the charge $Q$, momentum $P$, and energy $E$.
+When quantizing in equal-time ${(x^0,\,x^1)}$ coordinates, a complete set of commuting observables (CSCO) for the theory is given by the charge $Q$, momentum $P$, and energy $E$.
 Under the transformation~\eqref{coords} to LF coordinates, these become~${P^\pm = E \pm P}$.
-The charge $Q$, $P^+$, and $P^-$ form a CCSO in the light-cone coordinates~\cite{changrootyan}. c 8c
+The charge $Q$, $P^+$, and $P^-$ form a CSCO in the light-cone coordinates~\cite{changrootyan}.

-The dimensionless operators $K$ (the so-called \textit{harmonic resolution}) and $H$ (which we shall call the Hamiltonian) are defined by ${P^+=\frac{2\pi}{L}K}$, ${P^-= \frac{L}{2\pi}H}$.
-In terms of these, the invariant mass operator of the theory can be expressed as
+The dimensionless operators $K$ (the so-called \emph{harmonic resolution}) and $H$ (which we shall call the Hamiltonian) are defined by ${P^+=\frac{2\pi}{L}K}$, ${P^-= \frac{L}{2\pi}H}$.
+In terms of these light-front operators, the invariant mass operator of the theory can be expressed as

 A study of bound state masses and their renormalization was performed in~\cite{pauli2}.
 We defer this discussion until Sec.~\ref{massrenorm}.